willtebbutt/GHCNData.jl/README.md

-# Why are there no tests?
+# Why are there so few tests?

-I'm not really sure how to test this stuff using CI because it involves rather large data sets.
-If you have any thoughts on how this might be made to work, please open an issue / PR.
+Three of the four core functions listed above are lightly tested -- `load_data_file` has yet to be tested because, as presently implemented, the CI runner would need to download the _entire_ collection of daily data for each run, which seems impractical.
+If you have any suggestions for how to alleviate this, please open an issue / PR!

 # Related Work